21 Must-Read Books about Sustainable, Back-to-the-Land Living

 The World Is Too Much with Us

-I first came across this poem almost a half century ago and have never forgotten it.
-Then I set about the “getting and spending” as most of us do.
-Several years ago about mid-way through this half century I began to take stock of my life and decide how I would like to live the remainder of it.
+I first came across William Wordsworth's poem World Is Too Much With Us almost a half century ago and have never forgotten it.
+After reading this wonderful poem, however, I promptly set about the “getting and spending” as most of us do.
+Several years ago, about mid-way through this half century, I began to take stock of my life and decide how I would like to live the remainder of it.
 This is when I began reading books about people who chose to live a different life.
 I often read these books as an escape from my sometimes-hectic urban life.
 I liked to read about those who decided to "chuck it all" and live a simpler life.
 I thought, and still think, it took courage to make this decision.
 Over the years I have read books written about or by those who have tried to live more sustained and simple lives in many parts of the world.

 I still have a rather large collection of these books.
 Here are some of my favorites: